 Key Area Canadian GAAP (as currently applied) IFRS Analysis and Preliminary Conclusions Asset Retirement Obligations Canadian GAAP limits the definition of ARO's to legal obligations.
 IFRS defines ARO's as legal or constructive obligations.
 The broadening of this definition is unlikely to cause a significant change in current estimates.
+As at May 31, 2011 the Company did not have any material ARO's.
 ARO is calculated using a current credit-adjusted, risk-free rate for upward adjustments, and the original credit-adjusted, risk-free rate for downward revisions.
 The original liability is not adjusted for changes in current discount rates.
 ARO is calculated using a current pre-tax discount rate (which reflects current market assessment of the time value of money and the risk specific to the liability) and is revised every reporting period to reflect changes in assumptions or discount rates.
-The change in calculation of ARO and the discounting process will likely generate some changes in the value of ARO on transition.
+The change in calculation of ARO and the discounting process will not have an impact as, at May 31, 2011, the Company did not have any material ARO's.
 Impairment of Long Lived Assets Impairment tests of its long-term assets are considered annually based on indications of impairment.
 Impairment tests of "cash generating units" are considered annually in the presence of indications of impairment.
 Assets will continue to be grouped under the Company's various mining operations.
 Currently, there are no indications of impairment and, therefore, no impairment test has been performed.
 Impairment tests are generally done on the basis of undiscounted future cash flows.
 Impairment tests are generally carried out using the discounted future cash flow.
 Impairment tests using discounted values could generate a greater likelihood of write downs in the future.
 Write-downs to net realizable values under an impairment test are permanent changes in the carrying value of assets.
 Write downs to net realizable values under an impairment test can be reversed if the conditions of impairment cease to exist.
 Potential significant volatility in earnings could arise as a result of the difference in the treatment of write-downs.
 Stock-Based Compensation Stock-based compensation is determined using fair value models (e.g. Black-Scholes) for equity-settled awards and the intrinsic model for cash-settled awards.
 Stock-based compensation is determined using fair value models for all awards.
 However, upon settlement, cash-settled awards are adjusted to the value actually realized (intrinsic model).
 The determination of the value of stock-based compensation for share appreciation rights and deferred share units, both cash-settled awards, will change and likely be more volatile under a Black-Scholes model until the awards are settled.